Orders, decorations, and medals of Rhodesia

 The Rhodesian honours system was established at the time that Rhodesia unilaterally declared itself a republic in March 1970, when a system of military and civil decorations and awards was instituted by Presidential Warrant in November 1970.

-Prior to 2 March 1970, Rhodesians were conferred awards in the British Honours System.
+Prior to 2 March 1970, Rhodesians were conferred awards in the British honours system.

 List of honours

 The list of Rhodesian honours and decorations, in order of precedence, is as follows:

-The Grand Cross of Valour (G.C.V.)

-The Conspicuous Gallantry Decoration (C.G.D.)

-The Grand Commander of the Legion of Merit (G.C.L.M.)

-The Grand Officer of the Legion of Merit (G.L.M.)